nikhil6g/DomainLookup/README.md

-# DNS Resolver
+# DnsLookup

 This project mimics the core functionalities of a recursive DNS resolver.
 It includes both a backend server implemented in Python and a frontend interface using HTML and CSS.

 ## Features

 1. **Domain Name Resolution**: The backend resolves domain names and sends the results to the frontend via a REST API.
-2. **Authoritative DNS Server**: Mimics an authoritative DNS server for specific domains.
+2. **Authoritative DNS Server**: Mimics an authoritative DNS server for specific domains like xyz.com.
 3. **Recursive DNS Server**: Uses Google's DNS server to fetch IPs for other domains.
 4. **Caching**: Caches already fetched resolutions to improve performance.
 5. **Concurrency**: Uses threading to handle multiple users simultaneously.